Rishavkapil/DevOps_Notes/DNS/DNS RECORD TYPES.md

 CNAME ( Canonical name) - is a DNS record that points  a domain name to another domain .

+Forwards one domain or subdomain to another domain.

 A practical example for the use of CNAME record is running multiple subdomains for different purposes on the same server.

 It's also possible to point a CNAME To another CNAME.